arnav-chauhan-kgpian/FastViT-LoRA/README.md

 This codebase integrates **Low-Rank Adaptation (LoRA)** into **FastViT** (a hybrid CNN-Transformer architecture).
 Unlike standard LoRA, which targets Linear layers in Transformers, this implementation adapts `nn.Conv2d` layers to handle the spatial characteristics of FastViT's `RepMixer` and `MobileOne` blocks.

+I might use this quite conveniently for downstream tasks like image classification, etc.

 ### Core Features

 * **ConvLoRA Wrapper:** A custom `nn.Module` that wraps existing `nn.Conv2d` layers, freezing the original weights and injecting a trainable side path.